heidiwwang/mermaid_excel/README.md

 2. GitHub will automatically render the Mermaid diagram inside the page.
 3. Scroll to see the full graph generated from the Star Wars sample data.

-This example dprovides a quick way to understand what the tool can do before you start editing your own data.
+This example provides a quick way to understand what the tool can do before you start editing your own data.

 ## How It Works